Valery Babenko: Biography

-In the 2012 Ukrainian parliamentary election, Babenko failed to get reelected to parliament as a candidate of All-Ukrainian Union "Fatherland" (placed №98 on its election list).
+In the 2012 Ukrainian parliamentary election, Babenko failed to get reelected to parliament as a candidate of All-Ukrainian Union "Fatherland" (placed No.98 on its election list).

 In the 2014 Ukrainian parliamentary election, Babenko was re-elected into parliament placed 35th on the electoral list of People's Front.

 Babenko did not take part in the 2019 Ukrainian parliamentary election.